robertmand/FAIR-DaSH/_episodes/ep2.md

 >>
 >> 1- In this exercise, we are looking for a recipe on **indexing or registering dataset in a searchable
 >> resource** which you can find it in the findability tab, **Can you find it in this picture?**
->> ![Recipes of FAIRcookbook where you will find different recipes for FAIR, infrastructure, assessment and
+>> ![Figure 3.
+Recipes of FAIRcookbook where you will find different recipes for FAIR, infrastructure, assessment and
 >> maturity models](../fig/img51.png)
 >>
 >> 2- Click on the findability tab